bitExpert/adrenaline/README.md

 as you would do in a productive application.
 This is just a possibility to give you a quick result for prototyping.

 ## <a name="howtoactionresolvers"></a>How to configure action resolvers
 You may configure custom action resolvers for Adrenaline.
-By default Adroit's [CallableActionResolver](https://github.com/bitExpert/adroit/blob/master/src/bitExpert/Adroit/Action/Resolver/CallableActionResolver.php) is added if no action resolvers are provided with the constructor which allows you to use simple Closures as actions (e.g. for protoyping case)
+By default `bitexpert/adroit`'s [CallableActionResolver](https://github.com/bitExpert/adroit/blob/master/src/bitExpert/Adroit/Action/Resolver/CallableActionResolver.php) is added if no action resolvers are provided with the constructor which allows you to use simple Closures as actions (e.g. for protoyping case)

 Be aware that you have to add this resolver explicitly if you define your own set of action resolvers if you still want to use it.